levylabpitt/Nanosurf-AFM/README.md

 # Reporting Issues

 To report issues, please make a task on the [Asana project](https://app.asana.com/0/39456731334202/list) for this instrument.
+If the error is completely code related, please also open an issue (located on the side panel).

 ---